luxfi/LPs/docs/GLOSSARY.md

 ## P

 **P-Chain (Platform Chain)**
-The metadata blockchain in Lux that coordinates validators and manages subnets.
+The metadata blockchain in Lux that coordinates validators and manages L1 chains.

 **Phase**
 One of seven major development stages in the Lux roadmap.